sandworm12/NewPipeTRX/.github/CONTRIBUTING.md

 ### Creating a Pull Request (PR)

-* Make changes on a **separate branch** with a meaningful name, not on the `sponsorblock` branch or the `master` branch.
+* Make changes on a **separate branch** with a meaningful name, not on the `main` branch or the `dev` branch.
 This is commonly known as *feature branch workflow*.
 You may then send your changes as a pull request (PR) on GitHub.
 * Please **test** (compile and run) your code before submitting changes!
 Ideally, provide test feedback in the PR description.
 Untested code will **not** be merged!
 * Respond if someone requests changes or otherwise raises issues about your PRs.
 * Try to figure out yourself why builds on our CI fail.
 * Make sure your PR is **up-to-date** with the rest of the code.
-Often, a simple click on "Update branch" will do the job, but if not, you must *rebase* your branch on the `sponsorblock` branch manually and resolve the conflicts on your own.
+Often, a simple click on "Update branch" will do the job, but if not, you must *rebase* your branch on the `main` branch manually and resolve the conflicts on your own.
 You can find help [on the wiki](https://github.com/TeamNewPipe/NewPipe/wiki/How-to-merge-a-PR).
 Doing this makes the maintainers' job way easier.

 ## IDE setup & building the app